 - The post office, Santa’s toy workshop and Christmas crafts are open all the time so you just walk up.

 - You need to arrive at the Big Top Arena 15 minutes before your show.
 We’d advise getting there a bit earlier to get good seats.

 - As well as the Christmas activities there are 15 Crealy rides open, plus indoor play.

-The Crealy Christmas Spectacular takes place from 10am until 5.30pm on selected dates until Sunday 23 December 2018.
+The Crealy Christmas Spectacular 2019 takes place from 30 November to 24 December 2019.
 Find out more and book tickets by visiting the Crealy website.

 Disclosure: we were invited to attend The Crealy Christmas Spectacular in exchange for coverage on the blog.
 All opinions are our own.
 We were not paid for this review or video.